*Two-year deal for full episodes of Discovery shows

 NEW YORK, Sept 21 Netflix Inc (NFLX.O) and

-bring episodes of popular TV adventure shows including "Man vs.
+agreement to bring episodes of popular TV adventure shows

-Wild" and "River Monsters" to the streaming service, the
+including "Man vs. Wild" and "River Monsters" to the streaming

 The deal is the first major move by Discovery to make full